Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 Toulouse-Lautrec’s famous poster from 1891 Moulin Rouge: La Goulue.
 The Moulin Rouge’s star turn La Goulue in full flow.
 (3) © Wikimedia Commons.

-The subject of the poster is similar to the At the Moulin Rouge: The Dance.
-It shows a female performer caught in the middle of the chahut or can-can.
+A female performer is shown in the middle of the chahut or can-can.
 Chahut in French suggests chaotic energy.
-The dancer is raising her leg, showing off her powerful thighs, which are covered by billowing brilliant white petticoats.
+The dancer is raising her leg, showing off her powerful thighs, which are covered by billowing, brilliant, white petticoats.
+This is the Moulin Rouge’s star turn: La Goulue (the Glutton).

 A radically streamlined image